The acceptance rate at the public research university, the University of Utah, is 79%.

 But, more importantly, a strong application requires demonstrated success.

 Furthermore, including admission test results with your application is mandatory, as the University of Utah does not waive tests.

 The University of Utah often prefers applicants who score in the top 36% of SAT takers.

-Below the school’s established cutoff point of 1130 on a 1600-point scale for SAT composite scores, admission should be viewed as unlikely.
+If your SAT composite scores fall below the school’s established cutoff point of 1130 on a 1600-point scale, admission should be considered unlikely.

-We predict that some students with SAT scores as low as 1020 may be accepted.
+We predict that the school may accept some students with SAT scores as low as 1020.